TezosTaqueria/taqueria/taqueria-plugin-taquito/README.md

 # Taqueria Taquito Plugin

-The Taquito plugin provides a task to originate a smart contract to a Tezos network
+The Taquito plugin provides a stateful task to originate a smart contract to a Tezos sandbox or testnet

-## Requirements

-The Taquito plugin has no additional requirements

 ## Installation